-Live-in care is when a professional carer comes to live with you to provide high-quality 24-hour care.
+Live-in care and support is when a Professional Carer comes to live with you to provide high-quality 24-hour care.
 This enables you to get support throughout the day and night, providing much-needed peace of mind and reassurance.
-They will be trained to support your on-going health and well-being needs significantly improving the time it takes you to recover or rehabilitate, also avoiding the need to move into a care home.
+They will be trained to support your ongoing health and well-being needs significantly improving the time it takes you to recover or rehabilitate, also avoiding the need to move into a care home.

 Respite care can be used for a minimum of two weeks for a short-term care arrangement to get you back on your feet following hospital discharge.
 Respite care can be offered in a residential care home or in your own home and can be used to give a family carer a break from caring for their loved one.
 If you have respite care at home it enables you to try home care, to see if it is right for you if your care needs may change in the future.